melinteflxrin/Database-Management-System-OOP/README.md

   - ### Select commands:
     The execution of *SELECT* commands automatically generates text files containing the results of the commands.<br/>
-    The filesnames are generated automatically, following this format: *SELECT_1.txt, SELECT_2.txt, etc.*
+    The filenames are generated automatically, following this format: *SELECT_1.txt, SELECT_2.txt, etc.*

   - ### Importing data from CSV files:
     The application allows the upload of data from CSV files, similar to *INSERT* commands.<br/>